MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 Outbound options to enable internet and filter and inspect traffic include:

-- Virtual network, NVA, and route server using Azure internet access
+- Azure Virtual Network, NVA, and Azure Route Server using Azure internet access
 - On-premises default route using on-premises internet access
 - Virtual WAN secured hub with Azure Firewall or NVA, using Azure internet access